bowenyu066/bowenyu066.github.io/files/cutedsl-notes.md

 ## Overall Structure and Workflow

 A typical CuTeDSL program consists of three parts: **a main function, a host function, and a kernel function**.
+Below is an example script of such a program.

 ```python
 import cutlass